oashour/TwitterCralwer/README.md

 # TwitterCrawler

-NOTE: This work is incomplete.
-I will get back to it in August or September and it should be getting quite polished by then.
+This was for a cyber security project in undergrad, which I abandoned for a mathematical physics project.
+No longer maintained and won't be updated.